Customize the default user profile by using CopyProfile

-There is a limit to the number of provisioned Windows Runtime-based apps that you can install.
-However you can create scripts to install additional non-provisioned apps.
+The number of provisioned Windows runtime-based apps that you can install is limited.
+However, you can create scripts to install additional non-provisioned apps.
 For more information, see Sideload Apps with DISM.

 On the reference computer, open an elevated command prompt, and then type this command:

-where F is the letter of the USB flash drive or other removable media.
-The Sysprep tool removes computer-specific information from the image, while preserving the user profile settings that you configured.
+In this command, F is the letter of the USB flash drive or other removable media.
+The Sysprep tool removes computer-specific information from the image, while it preserves the user profile settings that you configured.
 For more information, see Sysprep (Generalize) a Windows installation.

-After the customized image is deployed to a destination computer, you can test the user profile customizations.
-You can go through Out-Of-Box Experience (OOBE) to test the end user experience, or you can test the user customizations in audit mode.
+After you deploy the customized image to a destination computer, you can use that computer to test the user profile customizations.
+You can go through Out-Of-Box Experience (OOBE) to test the user experience, or you can test the user customizations in audit mode.

-Apps based on the Windows Runtime won't start in audit mode because audit mode uses the built-in administrator account.
-To run Windows Runtime-based apps you must modify a registry key before you can validate your Windows installation in audit mode.
+Apps that are based on the Windows runtime won't start in audit mode because audit mode uses the built-in administrator account.
+To run Windows runtime-based apps in audit mode, you must modify a registry entry.

 To test the user profile customizations after OOBE